Vicente-G/data-mining/README.md

 # Data-mining
 This repo will have uploaded and updated all the data files required for the assignments of the data mining course at the UOH in 2022.
-The data sets in this repo aren't from my authorship or property, so this repo will be erased at the end of the course.
+These data sets aren't from my authorship or property, but they are open source, anyways, this repo will be erased at the end of the course as I don't intend to gain any profit from this data.
+Credits to: [UCI ML Repository](http://archive.ics.uci.edu/ml/index.php)

 I might share this repo as it can help on charging the data at Google Colab in an easier way.
-If any problem with this implementation is recognized, please contact the author `Vicente-G` via pull-requesting.
+If any problem with this implementation is recognized, please contact the author `Vicente-G` via pull-request/issues.

 For an easier use of these data files on Google Colab, please follow the next structure:
 ```py